gozsoy/decipher-frus/README.md

 + Create folders named 'volumes', and 'plots' in this repo.

-+ Download [FRUS files](https://github.com/HistoryAtState/frus/volumes), and put them under volume/ folder.
++ Download [FRUS files](https://github.com/HistoryAtState/frus/volumes), and put them under 'volumes'.

 + Using Python 3.8.8, run the following commands.